-The applicant proposes construction of a mixed-use development consisting of 108 apartment units and 2 retail spaces within 2 buildings in the Pueblo Viejo District.
-Building A is 3-story; 49,794 sq. ft. building located toward the Southwest corner of 6th Street and Tripoli Avenue.
-Building B is a 4-story, 71,079 sq. ft. building located toward the Northeast corner of Bagdad Avenue and Cesar Chavez Street.
-Both building would be constructed near property line with building frontages on 6th Street, Tripoli Way, Bagdad Avenue and Cesar Chavez Street and on-site parking oriented behind the buildings consistent with goals of the Pueblo Viejo Revitalization Plan.
-The orientation of the building support the City's goals of promoting a walkable downtown environment with a well-designed public realm.
+The applicant proposes modification of an approved mixed-use development consisting of 108 apartment units and 2 retail spaces within 2 buildings in the Pueblo Viejo District.
+Building A was approved for a 3-story; 49,794 sq. ft. building located toward the Southwest corner of 6th Street and Tripoli Avenue.
+Building B was approved as a 4-story, 71,079 sq. ft. building located toward the Northeast corner of Bagdad Avenue and Cesar Chavez Street.
+Both buildings would be constructed near property line with building frontages on 6th Street, Tripoli Way, Bagdad Avenue and Cesar Chavez Street and on-site parking oriented behind the buildings consistent with goals of the Pueblo Viejo Revitalization Plan.
+The orientation of the buildings support the City's goals of promoting a walkable downtown environment with a well-designed public realm.